rychardvale/express-prisma-template/README.md

 # Express with Prisma

-This is a template that I like to use when building a backend with pure expressjs.
+**W.I.P.** This is a template that I like to use when building a backend with pure expressjs.
 It helps to keep my code organized and easily tested.

 ### Features: